aoloe/scribus-script-repository/mail-merge/README.md

 - Put a `csv` with the same name as the Scribus document close to it (if your document is named `letter.sla` you will need a `letter.csv` as the data source).
 - In the first line of the `csv` file put the name of the placeholders, separated by commas (it must be a valid `csv` file: you will probably want to generate the file with a spreadsheet and avoid filling it by hand)
 - The other rows of the `csv` files will contain the values, also speparated by commas.
+- For images use names like `images/portrait-{name}.jpg`, where `{name}` will be replaced by the name of the person.
+The images will then need to be in the same directory as the placeholder (theoretically, you can use placeholders to modify the path to the image).

 ## Todo

-- support images.
-  - For image placeholder use names like `images/portrait-{name}.jpg`.
-The images will then need to be in the given directory (mostly, in the same one as the placeholder)
 - read data from json files
 - define and support the `yaml` project file.
   - alternative placeholder markers